-The civil lawsuit, filed by Resolution Trust Corp. under the Racketeer Influenced and Corrupt Organizations Act, also alleges negligence, breach of fiduciary duty and breach of contract.
+The civil lawsuit, filed by Resolution Trust Corp. under the federal racketeering statute, was the government’s largest filing against a thrift.
+It also alleges negligence, breach of fiduciary duty and breach of contract.

 American Continental was not named in the complaint because it filed for reorganization under Chapter 11 of federal bankruptcy laws in April and received an automatic stay.

 The $1.1 billion sought in damages surpasses a $500 million claim against Sunbelt Savings and Loan.
 Federal racketeering laws allow the government to seek triple damages from defendants.